A Calm Place For

 Self-Doubt and Harsh Self-Criticism

 From the outside, you may appear confident or capable.
-Internally, the experience can be very different.
+Internally, your responses may still be organized around self-monitoring, self-correction, and getting it wrong.

 • second-guessing your decisions, reactions, or perceptions